Article

 Martin has been building toward something like this special for a long time.
 Years of shows, years of refining the material, years of figuring out how to talk about his family in a way that was honest without being exploitative, funny without being dismissive.

 The ice cream truck story could have been easy.
 "My dad drove an ice cream truck, can you imagine?" — milk it for the absurdity.
 But Martin doesn't do that with it.
-He takes it seriously, because Hassan took it seriously.
-Eight trucks in Potomac.
-A man who got knocked out at his son's age and came back and built eight trucks.
+He takes it seriously, which is what makes it land.
+Hassan took it seriously.
 Martin inherited that.

 ---